 Cell mediated immune responses are a major determinant in the pathogenesis of viral infections.
 The functions of antigen specific T lymphocytes are required for recovery from viral infections, for clearance of virus or control of persistent infection.
 On the other hand, an antiviral immune response may also result in immunopathology when an inflammatory response destroys cells infected by a relatively non cytopathic virus.
 The major goal of our group is to study -in vitro and in vivo-the role of viral-specific cytotoxic responses (CTL) in two human viral infections, Human Immunodeficiency Virus type1 (HIV-1), and Hepatitis C virus (HCV).

-D. Animal model: DNA based immunisation in macaque. coll. with AL Puaux et ML.
-Michel (INSERMU163, et IP),R.Legrand (CEA, Fontenay) et AM Aubertin,(INSERM, Strasbourg).
+D. Animal model: DNA based immunisation in macaque.
+Collaborative studies. with AL Puaux et ML.
+Michel (INSERMU163, et Institut Pasteur) ,R.Legrand (CEA, Fontenay) et AM Aubertin,(INSERM, Strasbourg).

-Keywords: Antigen presentation, CTL, HIV-1, Infant, Immune reconstitution, HCV
+Keywords: HCV, CTL, HIV, Infant, Immune reconstitution, Antigen presentation

 |Office staff||Researchers||Scientific trainees||Other personnel|